 - The Mid-Vail lodge is also pretty packed at lunch.

 - Of course everything is expensive at Vail, which has the most expensive at-window lift ticket in North America.

 - If you are driving your own car for a day ski, parking is expensive and sometimes hard or impossible to find.

-- Although there are 193 runs, none of them are above tree line and there are very few truly challenging runs there for the hard-core expert skiers, so it’s not as “Alpine” of an experience as some other resorts are.
+- Although there are 193 runs, none of them are above tree line, and there are very few truly challenging runs for the hard-core expert skiers.
+So it’s not as “Alpine” of an experience as some other resorts are.

 - Getting to Vail from Denver can be a nightmare on I-70.
 Over the years we’ve seen the traffic get worse and worse both coming from and going back to the Denver airport.